banesullivan/gendocs/docs/index_base.rst

    :alt: Build Status

-This is a Python package for automatically building the documentation pages to document a given Python package for Sphinx.
+This is a Python package for automatically building the documentation pages to document a given Python package using Sphinx.

+This package allows users to keep all of their documentation directly within their packages without have to make new doc pages anytime new functionality is added!
+For a demonstration of how this works, please explore the ``dummypkg`` documentation we have included to show how features in ``gendocs`` can be used.
+Note that all the docstrings in ``dummypkg`` are what produce its documentation pages.

 Connections
 -----------